 De Gruyter Book Archive

-Friedrich Schleiermacher, Johann Wolfgang von Goethe, Ludwig Tieck, the Brothers Grimm – these are just few of the authors who published with De Gruyter and whose titles can be found in our archive, which comprises 50,000 titles.
-Now, 270 years later, we are breathing new life into these treasures by making them digitally available again.
+Goethe, Schleiermacher, the Brothers Grimm, Max Planck, Noam Chomsky, and Jürgen Habermas – these are just few of the authors who published with us and whose titles can be found in our archive, which comprises more than 53,000 titles.
+Now, more than 270 years later, we are breathing new life into the treasures in our archive by making them digitally available.

 The archive provides access to primary sources for historical research in the broadest possible sense.
 De Gruyter did publish books between 1933 and 1945 and due to their political or ideological orientation some of these books are not actively marketed and can’t be purchased by individuals.

 The story behind the De Gruyter Book Archive

 With our On-Demand service “edition“ 10,000 formerly out-of-print books were digitized between 2011 and 2017.
 The success of this initiative all over the world demonstrated the importance of preserving academic history.
 Therefore, we made the decision to digitize our entire archive back to 1749 and make all titles available as eBooks and as hardcover reprints.